lensesio/avro-kcql/README.md

 ```

 There are scenarios where you might want to rename fields and maybe reorder them.
-By applying this SQL like syntax on the Pizza schem
+By applying this SQL like syntax on the Pizza schema

 ```
 SELECT